amirhosseinhosseinzadeh/UnitTestingOverView/README.md

  Unit testing =>
  {
-     unit testing is testing a single a unit of app (the smallest part of testing) it usually have a one or some input and usually a single output in oop the smallest unit is a method
+     unit testing is testing a single unit of app (the smallest part of testing) it usually have a one or some input and usually a single output in oop the smallest unit is a method
  }